doctorleo/Mini-OS/README.md

 =======
 >A Bare Bone Operating System written in C and Assembly.

-Mini OS is a simple kernel written in C and Assembly which could be loaded with the GRUB bootloader on an x86 system.
+Mini OS is a Bare Bone Operating System written in C and Assembly which could be loaded with the GRUB bootloader on an x86 system.
 This kernel will display a message on the screen and then hang.

 ##Tools
 Before building the kernel, make sure that the following tools are available in your system.